 18. Hand Out Smoke Detector Batteries

-Another item you can brand and give out at events of all types are smoke detector batteries.
+Another item you can brand and give out at events of all types is smoke detector batteries.
 It’s always nice to have an extra 9-volt battery on hand, especially when it’s free.

 19. Advertise on Food Wrappers